Transforming Antitrust Enforcement: How AAG Kanter is Protecting Competition Across the Economy

 • Stepped in to favor a narrower view of Major League Baseball’s 100 year antitrust exemption, stating that teams cannot collude in the labor market to suppress wages for minor league players.

-• Issued abrief to support an antitrust case against major universities that violated antitrust law by colluding with non-exempt universities to determine how much financial aid they will offer while not making all admissions on a need-blind basis.
+• Issued abrief to support an antitrust case against major universities that violated antitrust law by using a narrow antitrust exemption to colluding with non-exempt universities in determining how much financial aid they will offer.

 Leadership Across Government to Strengthen Antitrust Efforts